melissalouie/workshop-staff-assignments/README.md

 Click on "+ Add Location"
 Fill out form
 View assignment on person show page
-Assignments must have both a location and a role
+Assignments must have both a location and a role Done
 ```

 **People cannot be assigned to the same location with the same role**

 ```
 A person can be assigned to "Northeast" more than once, as long as the role is unique